prb28/vscode-amiga-wks-example/README.md

 - type F1 and select the option "Extension: Install from VSIX..."
 ## Build the assembly file
 - Open the 'gencode.s' file
-- Click on 'Build' in the bottom status bar
 ## Debug the application
-- Edit the fs-uae/run.fs-uae and fs-uae/test.fs-uae drive configuration to an absolute path (hard_drive_0 = vscode-amiga-wks-example/fs-uae/hd0)
 - Add a breakpoint to the file
 - Type F5 to start debugging